markonikovic/globalBondTraining/README.md

 # Mapping

 - use Google Maps.
 - for *domestic flights* customers should be *one hour and thirty* minutes before the departure and for *international* *three hours*.
 - pickup time depends on the time of the day as well, so always use *arrived by* option, instead of *leave now*.

-- it's good to add 10-15 minutes of additional time, depending on the distance.

 - on existing reservation it's possible to use *mapping* from *Limoanywhere*.

 ## Quotes

 - section after Accounts in **Lymoanywhere**
 - quote(price inquiry):
     - email
     - phone
     - chatbot
     - website(after clients fill in the form)
 - unresolved quotes are green.
 - How to send a quote email to the client?
     - Use the button *Action*:
         1. *Open Quote Request*